-The power of that insight is greatly reduced if we have a small number of responses, this insight is also small.
+The power of this term in experiential marketing is that if we have a small number of responses, this insight is also small.
 As the sample size decreases, the margin of error increases.
-Margin of error is a statistical term that provides a sense of how much error is likely to occur in a sampling, as opposed to surveying every qualified, target consumer.
-Fewer responses generate a greater likelihood that results will be more prone to error (a.k.a. statistical flutter) and, therefore, less able to be accurately generalized across the broader consumer base and .
+The margin of error is a statistical term that provides a sense of how much error is likely to occur in sampling.
+Fewer responses generate a greater likelihood that results will be more prone to error (a.k.a. statistical flutter).

-Margin of error is often seen as +/-xx% (It’s reported all the time with political polls).
+The margin of error displays a +/-xx% (you see this with political polls).
 If your exit survey results indicate that 75% of consumers are going to purchase Product X, and if there is a margin of error of plus or minus two percentage points, you can reliably assume that between 73% and 77% of your consumer base has a strong intent to purchase Product X. We discuss this further in our discussion of statistical significance.

 The key takeaway is that the greater the sample size, the more reliably the results and the ability to apply them to a broader consumer base.
 The more data, the more we can dig into it to find actionable insights that help drive the success of an experiential marketing campaign.